Types of radiotherapy

 SBRT delivers very high doses of sharply focused radiation, guided by up-to-the-moment images that capture the tumor’s exact shape and location.
-SBRT, which can knock out radiation-resistant tumors, even where radiation has already been delivered, offers a welcome alternative to patients who cannot tolerate surgery because of other medical conditions.
-SBRT requires a sizable team of highly specialized experts including radiation physicists, dosimetrists, and medical technicians.
-Roswell Park is only one of a few institutions in North America where this treatment is available.
+SBRT — which can knock out radiation-resistant tumors, even in areas that have already been treated with radiation — offers a welcome alternative to patients who cannot tolerate surgery because of other medical conditions.
+SBRT requires a sizable team of highly specialized experts, including radiation physicists, dosimetrists and medical technicians.

-Using a computer-controlled device, called a linear accelerator, these treatments enable precise doses of radiation to be delivered to tumors or to target specific areas within the tumors.
+Using a device called a linear accelerator, these treatments deliver precise doses of radiation to tumors or to specific areas within the tumors.
 The radiation beams can be shaped to the outline of the tumor.

-While some tumor types respond to drug treatment, especially when combined with other therapies, chemotherapy choices are limited because of the blood-brain barrier, the brain’s natural defense system that prevents foreign substances, including many medications, from entering the brain.
+While some brain tumors respond to drug treatment, especially when combined with other therapies, chemotherapy choices are limited because of the blood-brain barrier, the brain’s natural defense system that prevents foreign substances — including many medications — from entering the brain.

 Some patients take the chemotherapy drug temozolomide (Temodar®), usually while receiving radiation therapy at the same time.
 Clinical trials have shown that this combination can increase how long patients live as well as how long they live before the disease gets worse.
 There are a number of other chemotherapy agents utilized by our neuro-oncology team as part of an individualized treatment plan based on the specific tumor type.

 Our neuro-oncologists also perform intrathecal chemotherapy — a procedure in which drugs are injected into the fluid space between the tissues covering the brain and spinal cord.
 This enables the drugs to get past the blood-brain barrier.